A Stochastic Analysis of Bike Sharing Systems: Introduction

 \subsection{Organization of Paper}

 The remainder of this paper is organized as follows.
 Section~\ref{history} provides a brief history of bike sharing programs and a literature review on the research streams concerning BSS.
 Section~\ref{Sec_Bike_Model} introduces our bike sharing model and notation of the paper.
 In Section~\ref{Fluid_Limit}, we derive amd prove the mean field limit of the empirical measure process of the distribution of stations with different bikes and utilization rate.
 In Section~\ref{Diffusion_Limit}, we derive the diffusion limit and prove a functional CLT for our model.
 We show that the diffusion process is a centered Gaussian OU process and we also obtain a closed form expression of the diffusion limit process.
+In Section~\ref{Ext}, we extend our analysis in Section~\ref{Sec_Bike_Model} to a broader case with non-uniform routing probabilities and capacities, and derive the mean field limit and diffusion limit in this extended case.
 In Section~\ref{simulation}, we discuss the simulation results of our model, with both stationary and non-stationary arrival processes.
+We also give a comparison between real CitiBike empirical measure and simulated ones using our model to show how well our model is in capturing reality.
 Finally, in Section~\ref{conc}, we give concluding remarks and provide some future directions of research that we intend to pursue later.